badr42/TerraformXmasTree/README.md

 # TerraformXmasTree
- Generates a Christmas Trees on screen
+##Generates a Christmas Trees on screen

+$ terraform apply

-terraform apply would generate the tree
+to generate the tree